 The University Company receives grants from MOE to fund its operations and is subject to certain controls set by MOE and considers MOE a related party.
 Hence, the Government and government agencies are considered related parties of the University Company.

-In addition to the information disclosed in elsewhere in the financial statements, the following transactions, either individually or collectively significant, took place between the University Company and related parties during the year.
+Other than the information disclosed in elsewhere in the financial statements, there were no transactions, either individually or collectively significant, that took place between the University Company and related parties during the year.